corralc/Gallery-Lightbox-Search/README.md

 <img src = "examples\lightbox-search-gallery-ex2.jpg" width="700">
 <img src = "examples\lightbox-search-gallery-ex3.jpg" width="700">
 <img src = "examples\lightbox-search-gallery-ex4.jpg" width="700">

+The images are searchable by their alt text as well.

 These images can be cycled through and the last image cycles through the first image.
 The user can only cycle through images that are visible.